aersosi/aersosi.com/src/content/articles/_draft/a11ytip-documentation-EN.md

 }
 ```

-## Customizing a11ytip with Data Attributes
+## Customizing single a11ytip with Data Attributes

-The CSS a11ytips support optional `data-*` attributes that allow you to override the default styles of an individual
+The CSS a11ytips support optional `data-*` attributes that allow you to override the default configuration of an individual
 a11ytip.

 **Note:** Data attribute-based customization is currently only supported in Chrome-based browsers.